Microstructural Insights into Fast Ion Transport in Solid Electrolytes via Multiscale Modeling: Discussion

-Our simulations reveal that GB voids are subnanometer in size and GBs do not significantly impede Li$^+$ diffusion for Li$_6$PS$_5$Cl solid electrolyte.
+Our simulations reveal that GB voids are subnanometer in size and that GBs do not significantly impede Li$^+$ diffusion in the Li$_6$PS$_5$Cl solid electrolyte.
 The lower-than-predicted experimental conductivities likely stem from limited interparticle contacts in powder samples, even after processing~\cite{Ohno_Bernges_Buchheim_Duchardt_Hatz_Kraft_Kwak_Santhosha_Liu_Minafra_et_al._2020}.
 Grain refinement, such as wet milling before mechanical pressing~\cite{Wang_Hao_Naik_Vishnugopi_Fincher_Yan_Raj_Celio_Yang_Fang_et_al._2024}, which reduces porosity and introduces GBs, can thus effectively enhance intergranular contact in sulfide solid electrolytes while preserving their superionic conductivity.

 GBs in argyrodites exert markedly different effects depending on the underlying anion sublattice.
 In materials with fast bulk diffusion pathways, GBs act as barriers, consistent with the reported GB resistance in oxide-based solid electrolytes~\cite{Huang_Chen_Huang_Xu_Shao_Wang_Li_Wang_2020, Tenhaeff_Rangasamy_Wang_Sokolov_Wolfenstine_Sakamoto_Dudney_2014}.
 Reducing GB resistance through modification or minimizing GB density is essential to improve such materials~\cite{Huang_Chen_Huang_Xu_Shao_Wang_Li_Wang_2020}.
-Contrarily, in systems with intrinsically low bulk diffusivity, GBs facilitate Li$^+$ transport, as shown for anion-ordered Li$_6$PS$_5$I. Consequently, nanosizing can offer a strategy to improve potential solid electrolytes lacking intrinsic superionic conductivity.
+In contrast, in systems with intrinsically low bulk diffusivity, GBs facilitate Li$^+$ transport, as exemplified by anion-ordered Li$_6$PS$_5$I. Similar GB-induced diffusion enhancement has also been predicted in sulfides such as Na$_3$PS$_4$~\cite{Dawson_Canepa_Clarke_Famprikis_Ghosh_Islam_2019} and $\beta$-Li$_3$PS$_4$~\cite{Jalem2023Dec}, in the oxide LiZr$_2$(PO$_4$)$_3$~\cite{Nakano_Tanibata_Takeda_Kobayashi_Nakayama_Watanabe_2021}, and in the halide Li$_3$InCl$_6$~\cite{Quirk_Dawson_2023}.
+Consequently, nanosizing can offer a strategy to improve potential solid electrolytes lacking intrinsic superionic conductivity.